 Other Resources for Study

 Aside from the regular courses, a varied program of individual lectures and colloquia by distinguished visitors is offered at frequent intervals.
 In addition, the department hosts various fora that bring together faculty and graduate students in the New York area.
-Programs are available on the department's website for the Robert Branner Forum for Medieval Art and Architecture, the Howard Hibbard Forum for Renaissance and Baroque Art and Architecture, and the Collins/Kaufmann Forum for Modern Architectural History.
+Please see the department's website for information about the Bettman Lecture Series, the Robert Branner Forum for Medieval Art and Architecture, the Howard Hibbard Forum for Renaissance and Baroque Art and Architecture, and the Collins/Kaufmann Forum for Modern Architectural History.
 The Graduate Student Colloquium, founded and organized by students in the department, provides an informal forum in which students and faculty can present their various projects.
 Work in Progress, a series similarly founded and organized by graduate students, extends its reach to the faculty and students in Columbia University's Visual Arts Program.